 I’ve worn through the soles of the Moc Toes at this point.
 Entirely.
 There isn’t much sole left, if any, as you’ll see in the pictures.
 And some of the stitching on the pull tab at the back of the color is starting to give up.
 But honestly, I still wear these boots several times a week, and they still get the job done.

 I’ve been looking for a local cobbler to straighten them out and put a new pair of soles on, but it hasn’t been easy.
 There used to be a shop right around the corner from my house, but the older gentleman who ran it passed away.
 There’s a seamstress shop in downtown Kingston, but I’m pretty sure they send their footwear away for resoling.

-But, at the cheap cost that I paid for these, I might just go with another pair.
+But, at the cheap cost that I paid for these, I might just go with another pair (UPDATE: I DID end up ordering anything pair a few months after this Golden Fox Boots Review post went live).
 The problem is it seems the company is starting to phase out the speed hook design, so there aren’t many options with them available.
 But, I’ll probably bite the bullet at some point.
 The value is certainly there.

 The Boondockers seem to be getting better all the time.
 I brush them off every now and then, but I haven’t had to re-oil or wax them at all in the time I’ve owned them.
 Their patina is 100 percent their own.

 While people like to complain about the durability of crepe soles, these look outstanding.
 They show very little wear at all.
 Granted, I’m not climbing ladders or kicking sheets of subfloor into place with these boots, but they’ve seen their fair share of miles.

 There is one thing that annoys me.
 Some of the stitching on the Goodyear welt appears to be fraying just slightly.
 I’m sure quickly passing a lighter over the welt will handle those frays, but it’s something worth mentioning.

 Final Thoughts on the Golden Fox Boots Review